kubescape/go-logger/README.md

     logger.InitLogger("pretty")
     logger.L().Info("This is the pretty logger")
     // output: [info] This is the pretty logger

+    // initialize icon logger
+    logger.InitLogger("icon")
+    logger.L().Info("This is the icon logger")
+    // output: ℹ️ This is the icon logger

     // initialize zap (json) logger
     logger.InitLogger("zap")